3urobeat/steam-comment-service-bot/docs/wiki/setup_guide.md

 > **Important Disclaimer:** Do not start the bot with a tool that restarts on changes (like nodemon etc)!
 Only use normal `node`.

-Head over to your Steam client, add the main bot (the first account in your accounts.txt) as friend and send him the message `!help`.
+Head over to your Steam client, add the main bot (the first account in your accounts.txt) as friend and send him the chat message `!help`.
 It should respond with a list of commands available to you.

 To request a comment, simply type `!comment 1`!